 Ghebre and Anderson, who have both worked in the housekeeping department for over 20 years, recounted how many workers suffered miscarriages because of overwork and the use of toxic cleaning chemicals.

-Management resents having to provide modified work and treats pregnancy as a shameful demotion, constantly commenting on how much less pregnant workers do for the company.
+Management resent having to provide modified work and treat pregnancy as a shameful demotion, constantly commenting on how much less pregnant workers do for the company.

 Anderson recalled coming to Canada from Jamaica, full of hope for her future.
 Two decades working at the Delta Chelsea have taught her that, “Hard work is not rewarded.”

-Anderson is on the union’s negotiating committee, and when she saw management’s first offer, she just cried.
+Anderson is on the union’s negotiating committee.
+When she saw management’s first offer, she just cried.
 “We give them so much, and they give us so little back.”

 Work shouldn’t hurt